baseonballs/mpower-sitedocs/site-docs/mathematics/elem/number-sets/complex-polar-notation.md

    - Substitute \(r\) and \(\theta\) into the polar form \(z = re^{i\theta}\).

-## 3. Example Usage of Polr Notation
+## 3. Example Usage of Polar Notation

 For the complex number \(z = 3 + 4i\):